-Backend users, however, are should be extended role permissions which give them access to the tools that build your site (as their permissions allow).
+Backend users, however, are extended role permissions which give them access to the tools that build your site (as their permissions allow).
 You should keep these two scenarios in mind when creating user roles, in the event you need to provide separate types of user access to different parts of your site.

 Additionally, users in your system can be connected to a host of other features, such as user tagging, tracking, mailing lists, keep notes on users, etc. You can easily integrate dotCMS with your current user databases as well, such as LDAP, to quickly merge systems together.